Skip to main content

 Open:

-- First-run account: Create the first username/password account.
-This account becomes the system admin and owns the initial private workspace.
+1. Workspace account: On brand-new installs, create the first username/password account directly in onboarding.
+This first account becomes the system admin and owns the initial private workspace.

 Settings and user accounts are saved to the local database.
 If you are upgrading an older single-user install, JobOps migrates existing rows into one default private workspace.
-When BASIC_AUTH_USER and BASIC_AUTH_PASSWORD are present during that migration, they seed the first system admin account; otherwise the sign-in screen requires first-run setup before private APIs are usable.
+When BASIC_AUTH_USER and BASIC_AUTH_PASSWORD are present during that migration, they seed the first system admin account; otherwise onboarding requires first-run account setup before private APIs are usable.

 System admins can create more users from Settings → Environment & Workspaces.
 Each created user receives a separate private workspace with isolated jobs, settings, resumes, integrations, PDFs, pipeline runs, chat, analytics, and post-application data.